 The community should provide for economic development and redevelopment if the community is to remain viable.
 Attention is given to regional employment conditions and local business activities in order to understand what opportunities exist and what actions should be taken to improve and diversify the economy.

-The Palouse Economic Development Council maintains an "Overall Economic Development Plan".
+The Port of Columbia maintains an Economic Development Plan for Columbia County.
 This plan and any future updates will be used as a resource in the planning process.

 3.3 Population Projections for Columbia County and Dayton